projecttacoma/fqm-execution/README.md

   -e, --measurement-period-end <date>         End date for the measurement period, in YYYY-MM-DD format (defaults to the end date defined in the Measure, or 2019-12-31 if not set there).
   --vs-api-key <key>                          API key, to authenticate against the valueset service to be used for resolving missing valuesets.
   --cache-valuesets                           Whether or not to cache ValueSets retrieved from the ValueSet service (default: false)
+  --cache-elm                                 Whether to cache the ELM JSONs and associated information from calculation (default: false)
   --profile-validation                        To "trust" the content of meta.profile as a source of truth for what profiles the data that cql-exec-fhir grabs validates against
   -o, --output-file [file-path]               Path to a file that fqm-execution will write the calculation results to (default: output.json)
   -h, --help                                  Display help for command.